esidate/security-ci-cd-pipelines/README.md

 :warning: Under construction

-A bunch of SAST pipeline definitions for Gitlab CI/CD
+A bunch of SAST/SCA pipeline definitions for Gitlab CI/CD

 ```sh
 .